|The University of Adelaide||Home | Faculties & Divisions | Search|

 To link to this page, please use the following URL:

-Sarah is an Australian Research Council Future Fellow with Global Food Studies at the University of Adelaide.
-She graduated with her PhD in 2007, and has over 85 peer-reviewed publications in the research areas of irrigated farming, organic farming, water markets, water scarcity, crime and gambling.
+Sarah is an Australian Research Council Future Fellow with Centre for Global Food and Resources at the University of Adelaide.
+She graduated with her PhD in 2007, and has over 100 peer-reviewed publications in the research areas of irrigated farming, organic farming, water markets, water scarcity, crime and gambling.

 PhD Economics - University of South Australia (2007)